TruLie13/JSType/README.md

 # JSType CLI

 JSType is a lightweight type checker for JavaScript, designed to help you catch type errors without switching to TypeScript.
-It scans your JavaScript files for inline comment type annotations and verifies that variable values match their declared types.
+It scans your JavaScript files for inline JSDoc comment type annotations and verifies that variable values match their declared types.

 ## Features

-- 📝 **Non-intrusive type checking** - Uses intuitive inline comment syntax for declaring types.
+- 📝 **Non-intrusive type checking** - Uses inline JSDoc comment syntax for declaring types.
-- 🔄 **No build step required** - Just install and link the CLI tool (*no need to change file extensions or refactor code*).
+- 🔄 **No build step required** - Just install and link the CLI tool (_no need to change file extensions or refactor code_).
 - ✅ **Gradual adoption** - Adopt type checking in stages.
-You can apply types to entire files or parts of files (*great for legacy projects*).
+You can apply types to entire files or parts of files (_great for legacy projects_).
-- ⚡ **Performance-Oriented** - Includes support for skipping files or file segments with special comments.
+- ⚡ **Performance-Oriented** - Includes support for skipping entire files or file segments with special comments.
 - 🔍 **Rich type support** - Handles primitive types, arrays, unions, and more.

 ## Installation